 Victims who miss the deadline to file will likely lose their right to compensation, as the negligent party can assert the statute of limitations as a defense to liability.

 Insurance companies may contact you after your accident to discuss your version of events and the extent of your injuries.
 In our representation, we will handle all discussions and negotiations with insurance companies.
-Their goal is to minimize the value of your claim, but our experienced attorneys will protect you and your claim value.
+Their goal is to minimize the value of your claim, but our experienced Long Island personal injury attorneys will protect you and your claim value.
 Our attorneys are professional but aggressive, and they will never encourage you to settle your claim for an amount that does not fairly compensate you.

 In order to prove your claim, we will conduct an investigation to gather facts and supporting evidence.
 We will interview witnesses, and we will be with you when defense attorneys interview you.
 We have many contacts with experts who may be needed for consultation and to offer testimony in your case.
 Medical experts may be needed to review your medical records, conduct an independent medical exam, and testify about your injuries.
 Experts are sometimes necessary for accident reconstruction to help prove accident facts and causation.